heidre/projectDesign/README.md

 <b>ExposéMoi missed some words!</b>
 <br>
 ExposéMoi does not guarantee 100% accuracy in its results.
 The extension's algorithim uses the most common pattern of the passive construction (object + auxillary verb + past participle).
 Curretly, we found this to be the best algorithim for identifying most cases.
-The goal of ExposéMoi is to promote critical and active readers and serve as a starting point for more critical engagement and larger discussions.<br><br>
+The goal of ExposéMoi is to promote critical and active readers and serve as a starting point for larger discussions.<br><br>

 <b>Why can't ExposéMoi do ______?</b>
 <br>